Star-Spangled Banner Tartan—THE PAST

 Design Inspiration & Heritage

-• Registered July 4, 2021; redefined as a Semiquincentennial remembrance
+• Registered July 4, 2021 as a Semiquincentennial remembrance

-• Connects American resilience with Scotland’s enduring ideals of liberty
+• Connects American endurance with Scotland’s ideals of liberty

 Symbolism of Colors

-• 50 smoky threads look ahead to the modern Union
+• 50 smoky threads = modern fifty states

-• Four white squares recall the White House cornerstones
+• Four white squares = White House cornerstones and constitutional strength

 Smithsonian Permission & Registrations